Do you find it stressful and hard to entertain in your home because of your dog?

 Stage Two: When guests arrive.

 Based on what you have practised with your dog in the preparation phase above… Go with that plan.
 Just make sure to be organised before guests arrive – i.e. pop your dog in his crate or put the lead on before the doorbell rings if you can.
 And if not, your guests can wait a few minutes whilst you get organised.
 Always set your dog and yourself up for success.
-Once you’re ready, make sure you have your treats, and it’s now time to let your guests in.
+Once you’re ready, make sure you have your treats, so you can reward your dog for doing the behaviours you have planned and it’s now time to let your guests in.

 Stage Three: During their Visit.